AdobeDocs/experience-manager-65.es-ES/help/assets/content-fragments/content-fragments-models.md

 <!--
 * **Translatable**
-  Checking the **Translatable** checkbox on a field in the Content Fragment Model editor will:
+  Checking the **Translatable** checkbox on a field in the Content Fragment Model editor does the following:

-  * Ensure the field's property name is added to the translation configuration, context `/content/dam/<sites-configuration>`, if not already present.
+  * Ensures that the field's property name is added to the translation configuration, context `/content/dam/<sites-configuration>`, if not already present.
-  * For GraphQL: set a `<translatable>` property on the Content Fragment field to `yes`, to allow GraphQL query filter for JSON output with only translatable content.
+  * For GraphQL: sets a `<translatable>` property on the Content Fragment field to `yes`, to allow GraphQL query filter for JSON output with only translatable content.
 -->

 ## Validación {#validation}